-Adult ADHD and Relationships.
-Do you, your partner or both have ADHD?
+Adult ADHD and Relationships: Do You or Your Partner Have ADHD?

 “My partner doesn’t notice me anymore”, a common complaint we hear as a relationship therapist.